Spiez, BE show Website

 Tracing the castle’s former inhabitants

-The new exhibition focuses on the former inhabitants of the castle.
+The exhibition focuses on the former inhabitants of the castle.
 Today the medieval keep brings to life Heinrich von Strättlingen’s living environment with its jousting knights and serenading minstrels.
 In the Gothic parlour rooms visitors encounter Adrian von Bubenberg, sitting atop his warhorse, and the second floor is dedicated to Franz Ludwig von Erlach, his two wives and 37 children.
 A feast is being prepared in the castle kitchens and in the Baroque hall a lute plays a merry tune.

 A castle for young and old alike